hardion/rfc/10/RequestReply.md

 In case of failure of the activation of a Device Lock the Device Server SHALL throw a related DevFailed exception with \<reason\> field set to "API_DeviceLocked".

 A Client owning a Device Lock MAY:
-* revoke the Device Lock by the DeviceServer command UnLockDevice,
+* revoke the Device Lock by the DeviceServer's UnLockDevice Command,
-* renew the Device Lock activation by the DeviceServer command ReLockDevices A Locking Tango Exception SHALL be thrown if the Device Lock is not active anymore.
+* renew the Device Lock activation by the DeviceServer's ReLockDevices Command A Locking Tango Exception SHALL be thrown if the Device Lock is not active anymore.